 Numerous tests were conducted on the Orion test capsule while at Dryden.
 Large-scale test rigs were fabricated to closely measure the weight and center of gravity of the crew module.
 Vibration and acoustics tests were then completed to assess the effects of an abort motor firing on both the structure and internal electronics of the crew module.
 Finally, a combined systems test was conducted to verify the flight readiness of the flight control, antenna, pyrotechnic, and ground control systems.
 That test was also used as a dress rehearsal for mission operations.

+Technicians at NASA Dryden install the "goalpost" fixture to the Orion crew module integration stand.
 Once at White Sands, the launch abort system and crew module will undergo further combined systems testing, followed by mounting of the launch abort system atop the crew module.
 The Orion crew module for the Pad Abort 1 test is the same size, shape and weight of the spacecraft that will be used on missions to the International Space Station and beyond.
 Since there will be no crew on board for the launch abort tests, the crew module will not have seats, life support systems, or other crew equipment.